fluid-cloudnative/fluid/docs/en/dev/api_doc.md

 <em>(Optional)</em>
 <p>Ports used by Vineyard component.
 For Master, the default client port is 2379 and peer port is 2380.
-For Worker, the default rpc port is 9600.</p>
+For Worker, the default rpc port is 9600 and the default exporter port is 9144.</p>
 </td>
 </tr>
 <tr>